Drake

 virtual

-Variant of CalcOffsetPoseInBody() that given the offset pose X_FQ of a frame Q in this frame F, returns the pose X_BQ of frame Q in the body frame B to which this frame is attached.
+Variant of CalcOffsetPoseInBody() that given the offset pose X_FQ of a frame Q in this frame F, returns the pose X_LQ of frame Q in the link frame L to which this frame is attached.

 Exceptions